MyroG/MyroP-s-Arcade-Machine/README.md

 It is possible to add multiple arcade machines in the same world, but it's unfortunately not as straighforward as just copy/pasting the arcade machine.
 As mentioned above, the arcade machine uses a Render texture to render the game, and render textures are unique for each camera, since each arcade machine has a separate camera the render texture needs to be duplicated :
-- In the folder myroP/Arcade/Render Texture, duplicate a Render texture.
+- In the folder MyroP/Arcade/RenderTextures, duplicate a Render texture.
 - In the root prefab, drag&drop the render texture in the "Render texture" property field
 - You also need to set that render texture on the camera, which is in the "game" sub-prefab